Samsung Galaxy A52 and A72 are here, and bring flagship features to mid-range phones

 Then the Galaxy A72 comes with a 6.7-inch Full HD+ AMOLED display with a 90Hz refresh rate.
 Each of these handsets comes with a punch-hole front-facing camera - that’s a 32MP shooter - and they have in-screen fingerprint scanners.

 Both the Galaxy A52 and Galaxy A52 5G have 4,500mAh batteries, while the Galaxy A72 comes with a 5,000mAh cell.
-As with Samsung’s Galaxy S21 series, you won’t get a charger in the box, so you’ll be using an existing USB-C charger or you’ll have to buy a separate one.
+Unlike Samsung’s Galaxy S21 series, you will get a charger in the box alongside the phone.

 Samsung has yet to confirm whether these devices feature wireless charging, so we think it’s likely none of these phones feature the technology.